Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Experiments

-\minisection{Generalization vs. Baseline Heuristic AI. } To further evaluate the gameplay performance and generalization to less-seen opponents, we run $50$ games against the baseline \gls{hai} (see Section~\ref{sec:prelims-grf}) for the top-performing model of each method.
-We report football-specific gameplay metrics in Table~\ref{tab:detailed-gameplay-eval-metrics} to assess the overall behavioral quality of the models, including the number of good and bad passes and shots, total possession, and interception counts.
+\minisection{Generalization vs. Baseline Heuristic AI. } To further evaluate the gameplay performance and generalization to less encountered opponents, we run $50$ games against the baseline \gls{hai} (see Section~\ref{sec:training-exp-setup}) for the top-performing models of the original TiZero and TiZero-RND.
+We report football-specific gameplay metrics in Table~\ref{tab:detailed-gameplay-eval-metrics} to assess the overall behavioral quality of the models, including the percentage of good and bad passes and shots, total possession, and interception counts.
 Specifically, according to \gls{grf}, a good pass is one that successfully reaches a teammate, while a bad pass fails to do so.
 Similarly, a good shot results in a goal, whereas a bad shot is one towards the goal which does not score.